 I Won’t Pass My Lennar Home Issues to Another

 Most of the issues I would have to disclose even if they were repaired.
 Not only is it illegal, more importantly, it’s unethical not to disclose.
 I won’t do that to someone.
-I would never wish what has happened to me on anyone – not even the people who are responsible for it.
+I would never wish what has happened to me to anyone – not even the people who are responsible for it.

 None of this is my fault.
 I’ve constantly looked for ways to accept some responsibility in the hopes that there is something I can change in all of it.
 I can’t find anything and that’s frustrating in itself.